-These are usually mild side effects and should only last a short time.
+These are usually mild side effects and should only last a

 After an epidural injection of bupivacaine you may develop a headache or backache which is not always related to the medicine used.
 This may last for some months after the injection was given, although this is rare.

 Tell your doctor or nurse immediately if notice any of the following:

 - severe dizziness with slow or irregular heart beat

 - joint pain, stiffness or loss of motion.

 If Bupivacaine Injection is given wrongly, or you are very sensitive to it, it may cause the above side effects.

 These are all serious side effects.
 You may need urgent medical attention.
 Serious side effects are rare.
 Other side effects not listed above, may occur in some patients.
 If you notice any other effects, check with your doctor.
 Some side effects may only be detected by your doctor.